 Houellebecq

 Modern & Contemporary France, 27.1, ‘La France, ce n’est pas Michel Houellebecq’, ed.
 Russell Williams and Carole Sweeney, one of two special issues on Houellebecq in 2019, offers many rich and original interrogations of his work.
-In addition to an introduction outlining the key concerns of and controversies surrounding Houellebecq’s oeuvre, it contains the following pieces: Éric Fassin, ‘Houellebecq antilibéral, du sexe à l’islam’ (11–26), which considers Houellebecq’s redoublement as novelist and persona and his relationship to current affairs, and argues that what unites the trajectory of Houellebecq’s critique from sexual liberalism to Islam is an affirmation of white masculinity; Louis Betty, ‘“F&#% Autonomy”: Houellebecq, Submission, and Enlightenment’s “Last Dying Dregs”’ (27–43), which identifies a shift in Houellebecq’s account of historical development from Comtean utopianism to a circular vision in which metaphysics and liberalism inevitably collapse back into theology; Carole Sweeney, ‘“Le mot déclin est presque trop doux”: Michel Houellebecq’s (Euro)déclinisme’ (45–59), which examines Houellebecq’s anti-Europeanism and relationship to décliniste discourse, and reads Soumission (2015) as suggesting that only cultures untouched by progressive politics can save Europe; Russell Williams, ‘Uncomfortable Proximity: Literary Technique, Authorial Provocations and Dog Whistles in Michel Houellebecq’s Fiction’ (61–76), which interrogates the evolution of Houellebecq’s literary techniques and authorial presence, and reads Soumission as a ‘dogwhistle novel’, with Houellebecq’s literary framing of provocative ideas having becoming less robust over time suggesting a more straightforward affinity with far-right thought; Niall Sreenan, ‘Universal, Acid: Houellebecq’s Clones and the Evolution of Humanity’ (77–93), on Les Particules élémentaires (1998) and La Possibilité d’une île (2005), neoliberalism and neo-Darwinianism, Houellebecq’s literary ‘neo-naturalism’, and his critique of post-humanism; Ruth Cruickshank, ‘Intertextual Geopolitics and La Carte et le territoire: A Cautionary Tale for UNESCO and the repas gastronomique des Français?’
+In addition to an introduction outlining the key concerns of and controversies surrounding Houellebecq’s oeuvre, it contains the following pieces: Éric Fassin, ‘Houellebecq antilibéral, du sexe à l’islam’ (11–26), which considers Houellebecq’s redoublement as novelist and persona and his relationship to current affairs, and argues that what unites the trajectory of Houellebecq’s critique from sexual liberalism to Islam is an affirmation of white masculinity; Louis Betty, ‘“F&#% Autonomy”: Houellebecq, Submission, and Enlightenment’s “Last Dying Dregs”’ (27–43), which identifies a shift in Houellebecq’s account of historical development from Comtean utopianism to a circular vision in which metaphysics and liberalism inevitably collapse back into theology; Carole Sweeney, ‘“Le mot déclin est presque trop doux”: Michel Houellebecq’s (Euro)déclinisme’ (45–59), which examines Houellebecq’s anti-Europeanism and relationship to décliniste discourse, and reads Soumission (2015) as suggesting that only cultures untouched by progressive politics can save Europe; Russell Williams, ‘Uncomfortable Proximity: Literary Technique, Authorial Provocations and Dog Whistles in Michel Houellebecq’s Fiction’ (61–76), which interrogates the evolution of Houellebecq’s literary techniques and authorial presence, and reads Soumission as a ‘dogwhistle novel’, with Houellebecq’s literary framing of provocative ideas having becoming less robust over time suggesting a more straightforward affinity with far-right thought; Niall Sreenan, ‘Universal, Acid: Houellebecq’s Clones and the Evolution of Humanity’ (77–93), on Les Particules élémentaires (1998) and La Possibilité d’une île (2005), neoliberalism and neo-Darwinism, Houellebecq’s literary ‘neo-naturalism’, and his critique of post-humanism; Ruth Cruickshank, ‘Intertextual Geopolitics and La Carte et le territoire: A Cautionary Tale for UNESCO and the repas gastronomique des Français?’
 (95–110), which examines the representation of gastronomy and gastrodiplomacy in Houellebecq’s 2010 novel, that Cruickshank suggests offers a cautionary tale to attempts to instrumentalize food heritage; Cruickshank also considers the potential of ‘culinary miscegenation’ that both the novel and food heritage tend to elide; Agathe Novak-Lechevalier, ‘Comment habiter le monde?
 Michel Houellebecq architecte’ (111–128), on Houellebecq’s critique of functionalist architecture, resonances between Houellebecq’s style and certain architectural techniques, and literature as a refuge for writer and reader.